monic-co/blog/src/pages/introducing-the-pact-property-checker/index.md

                                        ]
 ```

 Now we need some way to translate these expressions into constraints that Z3 can solve.
-Surprisingly, this translation looks a lot like evaluation.
-One way to think about this is that we're going to ask Z3 to run evaluation backwards (to give us a user input producing some SQL output).
-So we need to describe to Z3 how evaluation runs forwards.
+Perhaps surprisingly, this translation looks a lot like evaluation -- and that's because it is!
+This is *symbolic*, rather than the standard form of *concrete*, evaluation.
+In symbolic evaluation, instead of successively computing (concrete) intermediate values until we produce our output, we instead pass over the program, accumulating a set of symbolic values (think: variables) that are related to one another and are subject to certain constraints.
+You can think of a system of equations from early algebra classes to help conceptualize this.
+In a symbolic program, similar to relational or logical programming, the line between inputs and outputs is blurred; instead of computation "moving" in a single "forward" direction, inputs are merely *related* to outputs according to our "system of equations" and constraints.
+So as we perform symbolic evaluation, we produce a symbolic value that represents our return value, that is constructed from, and is related to, our inputs.

+For this particular task, we'll fix our output SQL statement, and ask Z3 to produce a certain, satisfying user input -- effectively evaluating backwards.

 ```haskell
 -- | Evaluation monad.
 The state argument is the environment to store